saomyaraj/Attendi-Fi/Readme.md

 ## Setup

-1. Make sure you have a suitable development environment.
+A. Make sure you have a suitable development environment.
-2. Clone this repository to your local machine using the following command:
+B. Clone this repository to your local machine using the following command:

 ```bash
 git clone <https://github.com/saomyaraj812/Campus-Sync.git>
 ```

-3. Navigate to the project directory and install the necessary dependencies:
+C. Navigate to the project directory and install the necessary dependencies:

 ```bash
 cd attendance-management